 5. Retail industry

 The retail industry is quickly adapting to the recurring billing model.
-With loads of products being added to the industry now and then, the recurring billing has provided flexibility and focused on the customer’s needs.
-On the other hand, predicting revenue and better managing inventory has equipped retailers with excellent facilities.
-And not just that, recurring payments have increased conversion drastically, simply because decision making is more comfortable in split payments than deciding to pay all at once.
+With loads of products being added to the industry now and then, recurring billing has provided flexibility and focused on the customer’s needs.
+On the other hand, predicting revenue and better managing inventory have equipped retailers with excellent facilities.
+And not just that, recurring payments have increased conversion drastically, simply because decision-making is more comfortable in split payments than deciding to pay all at once.

-The bottom line is, recurring billing is getting popular, and for all the right reasons!
+The bottom line is, that recurring billing is getting popular, and for all the right reasons!

 Is there any downside to recurring billing?

 Till now, we’ve only discussed the benefits.
 But as they say, advantages come with disadvantages.
 In this case, we’d like to call them challenges.